Signs of shingles damage

 3. 3

-For minor issues, you may be able to make repairs yourself.
-For more significant damage, it's best to hire a professional roofing contractor to assess the situation and provide the appropriate solution.
+For minor damage, you may be able to make some basic repairs yourself.
+For more significant issues, it's best to consult a professional roofing contractor.

 Frequently Asked Questions

-For minor shingle damage, some homeowners may be able to make simple repairs themselves.
-However, for more extensive or complex issues, it's best to hire a professional roofing contractor to ensure the work is done properly and safely.
+For minor shingle damage, such as a few cracked or missing shingles, you may be able to make some basic repairs yourself.
+However, for more extensive damage or if you're unsure of the extent of the issues, it's best to consult a professional roofing contractor who can properly assess and address the problems.

 Connect with certified professionals in your area